 This recipe makes one 16 inch pie or two 8 inch pies.

 - Use all purpose flour and less yeast: My secret to thin crust pizza dough is to use all purpose flour as opposed to bread flour and less yeast than called for in traditional pizza dough recipes.
 Bread flour will rise a little more than all purpose flour, creating a thicker crust to your pizza dough.
 And by using less yeast than usual for the amount of flour, the dough will not rise as much, creating a perfect thin crust pizza.

-- Preheating the pizza stone or pan.
+- Preheat the pizza stone or pan.
 For a crispier crust all around, including the crust and dough under the toppings, don't preheat the pan or pizza stone.
 For a more restaurant-style pizza dough with a crispy crust and soft dough under the toppings, preheat the pan.
 Both ways are delicious.
 It's just a matter of your preference.

 You should use all purpose flour as opposed to bread flour.
-All purpose flour has a lower protein content than bread flour, and this makes a thinner crust.
+All purpose flour has a lower protein content than bread flour and this makes a thinner crust.

 I typically use instant dry yeast, but you can also use active dry yeast, just make sure to proof it.

 This easy thin crust pizza dough takes just a few minutes to mix the ingredients, 5 minutes to knead, and 30 minutes to rise.You will be ready to cook your homemade pizza in about 40 minutes.
 It will then take another 15-20 minutes to prepare the toppings and cook.
 Give yourself a full hour from the start of making your dough to the time you want to be eating your delicious pizza.

 Stand Mixer Instructions

-First, fill the stand mixer bowl with the warm water (about 115-125 degrees) and sprinkle in the yeast and sugar.
+STEP 1: Fill the stand mixer bowl with the warm water (about 115-125 degrees) and sprinkle in the yeast and sugar.

-Second, add the oil, salt, and flour.
+STEP 2: Add the oil, salt, and flour.
 Mix on speed 2 for 5 minutes, until the dough is smooth and springy.

-Take the dough off the dough hook, shape into a ball and put back into the bowl.
+STEP 3: Take the dough off the dough hook, shape into a ball and put back into the bowl.
 Cover with a heavy towel and let rise for 30 minutes in a warm place.
 Then follow the instructions below for cooking the dough.

 Hand Kneading Instructions

 STEP 1: Add the water, yeast, and sugar to a large bowl.
 Add the oil, flour, and salt.
 Mix with a spatula until the dough is crumbly.

-Then lightly flour the counter and knead the dough for 7 minutes.
+STEP 3: Lightly flour the counter and knead the dough for 7 minutes.
 If you’re unfamiliar with kneading dough, you can see how to here.

-Shape the dough into a ball and put into a lightly oiled bowl.
+STEP 4: Shape the dough into a ball and put into a lightly oiled bowl.
 Cover with a heavy cloth and put in a warm place to rise for 30 minutes.

-Spread the warm dough into a circle or rectangle until it’s about ⅛-1/4 inch thick.
+STEP 1: Spread the warm dough into a circle or rectangle until it’s about ⅛-1/4 inch thick.
 Use a rolling pin for evenness if you'd like.
 Feel free to make a rectangle pie if that’s your preference.
 Or even different shapes for younger children.

-Now poke holes all around the dough with a fork.
+STEP 2: Now poke holes all around the dough with a fork.
 Remember, this helps to keep the air circulating so the dough rises evenly when cooking

 STEP 4: Remove the partially cooked dough and layer with 1 cup of sauce.
 Then top with 1-2 cups of cheese and any other toppings (see ideas below).
 Put back in the oven and cook for 10-15 minutes more, until the cheese starts to brown and bubble.
 Let your pizza cool for about 5 minutes before slicing.